BasicWolf/archived-kaylee/doc/src/clientapi.rst

 .. js:attribute:: kl.api

-   This is a very important, a bit complex-syntaxed yet poferwul way of lettings the user to define the HTTP API between the server and Kaylee client.

-   ``kl.api`` is an object with four functions in it:
+   Contains the function-attributes which define the HTTP API between the server and Kaylee client. ``kl.api`` is an object with four functions in it:

    * :js:attr:`register <kl.api.register>`
    * :js:attr:`subscribe <kl.api.subscribe>`